vkostyanetsky/Fastimer/README.md

 ### Fasts Browser

-The second command of the main menu, "Fasts Browser" allows you to browse through your fasts.
+The `Fasts Browser` command of the main menu allows you to browse through your fasts.

 By default, it shows you the very last one, but you switch fasts by using [Left] and [Right] buttons on your keyboard.